peterhinch/micropython-async/v3/docs/DRIVERS.md

 ```
 ## 5.2 Design note

-The `AADC` class uses the `uasyncio` stream I/O mechanism.
+The `AADC` class uses the `asyncio` stream I/O mechanism.
 This is not the most
 obvious design.
-It was chosen because the plan for `uasyncio` is that it will
+It was chosen because the plan for `asyncio` is that it will
 include an option for prioritising I/O. I wanted this class to be able to use
 this for applications requiring rapid response.